Categories: ArticlesPPC

 Change Broad To Exact Match Bids

 This is what you should be trying to do with negative keywords: get people to stop using them totally, so all of your campaigns are exact match bids.
-You can optimize your exposure to the best terms and make sure that low-cost, high-converting terms get a lot of attention with exact-match buying.
+This is a common strategy used by experienced Amazon PPC agencies to reduce ACoS and scale profitably.

 How To Use This Information